 2.8.4 Big Data

 2.8.4.1 Experts recognized that the opportunities and challenges posed by Big Data are significant.
-Some experts were of the view that the best way to implement Decision 611 (Rev. Council 2020) was to address Big Data in the Report through the lens of new and emerging telecommunications/ICTs.
-Therefore, they recommended against including a standalone section on Big Data in the Report and recommended to incorporate Big Data into other sections, focusing on policies to mobilize new and emerging telecommunications/ICTs to enable Big Data applications for sustainable development, aligning closely with the WTPF-21 theme and ITU's mandate.
-Other experts were of the view that Decision 611 (Rev. Council 2020) recognized Big Data explicitly among the topics for consideration in the theme for WTPF-21 and therefore, they recommended that Big Data should be discussed more broadly and incorporated as a standalone section in the Report.

 2.8.4.2 Big Data has the potential to create significant value for the world economy and consumers everywhere - enhancing the productivity and competitiveness of the private and public sector globally.
 However, policy-makers and other stakeholders may need to address several challenges if they are to capture its full potential.